1-800-800-1865 (Mon-Sat) • Online 24/7

 Price to Sales Ratio

-The problem with bonds: Bonds yield next to nothing and pay in currencies guaranteed to depreciate in value.
+The problem with bonds: Bonds yield next to nothing and pay in currencies guaranteed to depreciate.
 Waiting for a friendly central banker to bail out your investment works for the elite, but not for most individuals.

 The problems with gold and silver: They are mostly anonymous, safe, retain their value over centuries, are not simultaneously another party’s liability, and cannot be counterfeited by central banks or governments.